pymc-devs/pymc-examples/myst_nbs/pymc3_howto/data_container.myst.md

 )
 ```

 At the moment of writing Osvaldo's daughter is two weeks ($\approx 0.5$ months) old, and thus he wonders how her length compares to the growth chart we have just created.
 One way to answer this question is to ask the model for the distribution of the variable length for babies of 0.5 months.
-Using PyMC3 we can ask this questions with the function `sample_posterior_predictive` , as this will return samples of _Length_ conditioned on the obseved data and the estimated distribution of parameters, that is including uncertainties.
+Using PyMC we can ask this questions with the function `sample_posterior_predictive` , as this will return samples of _Length_ conditioned on the obseved data and the estimated distribution of parameters, that is including uncertainties.

 The only problem is that by default this function will return predictions for _Length_ for the observed values of _Month_, and $0.5$ months (the value Osvaldo cares about) has not been observed, -- all measures are reported for integer months.
 The easier way to get predictions for non-observed values of _Month_ is to pass new values to the `Data` container we defined above in our model.
 To do that, we need to use `pm.set_data` and then we just have to sample from the posterior predictve distribution: